thelight413/Popular_Movies/README.md

 provide some personal information to get an API key.

-Add this code to the build.gradle file:
+Add this code to the app/build.gradle file:
 ```
 buildTypes.each {
         it.buildConfigField 'String', 'MovieDB_API_KEY', '"YourAPIkey"'